About

 This website is my personal space for pontificating about things.
-My perspective is one of an academic who has both an unusual career profile (I have spent, and continue to spend, time running facilities) and an interdisciplinary perspective (I am both an atmospheric and computer scientist).
+My perspective is one of an academic who has both an unusual career profile (I have spent time running facilities) and an interdisciplinary perspective (I am a climate scientist who has done enough computing to have spent a bit of time moonlighting as a computer scientist).

 History

-I began my academic career with a doctorate from the University of Canterbury, in Christchurch New Zealand, where I worked on middle atmosphere dynamics, utilising radar and satellite observations.
-I partially funded myself with employment as a graphics and network consultant (and in that role was the leader of the team who brought the Internet to the South Island of New Zealand).
+I grew up in Napier, NZ, and began my academic career with a doctorate from the University of Canterbury, in Christchurch New Zealand, where I worked on middle atmosphere dynamics, utilising radar and satellite observations.
+During the last years of my studies, I partially funded myself with employment as a graphics and network consultant (and in that role was the leader of the team who brought the Internet to the South Island of New Zealand).

 I then went to the University of Oxford in the UK, initially as a post-doc, then as a research fellow in a joint position between Lady Margeret Hall, Oxford Physics, and Rutherford Appleton Laboratory.
 Most of this time was also spent on middle atmosphere dynamics, mainly with satellite observations, but increasingly with model tools, such as the Stratosphere-Mesosphere Model.
 I did a lot of computer systems administration!

-Back to NZ in 1996 as a Lecturer, then Senior Lecturer in Physics, where I began my interest in climate modelling, with work on gravity wave and clouds in climate models (alongside lots of interesting teaching).
+I went back to the University of Canterbury in 1996 as a Lecturer, then Senior Lecturer in Physics, where I began my interest in climate modelling, with work on gravity wave and clouds in climate models (alongside lots of interesting teaching).
 Started a migration from running computers to doing computer science.

-In 2017 I finally relinquished the formal footprint at CEDA, although I stil hold a visiting scientist position there, and am still responsible for much of what goes on there.
-The change in 2017 was intended to relinquish time so that I could get more involved in important aspects of research on the transition to exascale.
+In 2017 I finally relinquished the formal footprint at CEDA.
+This change was intended to relinquish time so that I could get more involved in important aspects of research on the transition to exascale computing.

 Important Notice